Aishatu Madawaki

-Aishatu Madawaki Isah, (born 1951) is a Nigerian academic and politician.
+Aishatu Madawaki Isah MFR, (born 1961) is a Nigerian academic and politician.
 She is the first female professor from the old Sokoto caliphate states (comprising present-day Sokoto State, Zamfara State and Kebbi State), an Islamic dominated region in Northern Nigeria.
 In 1999, she was made commissioner for women affairs and social development by Attahiru Bafarawa-led administration.
 Madawaki is also an advocate for the representation of Nigerian women in politics.

 Early life and education

 Born in Gusau, Madawaki had her primary education in Sarkin Kudu Primary School.
 She proceeded to Government Girls Secondary School, Kotarkoshi for her secondary school.
 She obtained her National Certificate in Education from College of Education, Sokoto (renamed Shehu Shagari College of Education).
 After her program in the school, she began lecturing educational psychology at the institution.
 She got her master's degree from Usmanu Danfodio University, then her doctorate from Bayero University.

 Madawaki is the first female professor in old Sokoto State, comprising three states in present-day Nigeria.